MarisaNicoleSloan/career-portfolio/patient-assessment-form/patient-assessment-form.md

 The key features and implementation details of the solution include:

 * **Multi-Step Form Development:**
-    * Developed using React.js, the form dynamically renders content and manages complex state using React's Context API for efficient cross-component data flow.
+    * Developed using React, the form dynamically renders content and manages complex state using React's Context API for efficient cross-component data flow, **which streamlined data sharing between form steps and improved the responsiveness of the user interface.** TypeScript was used to ensure type safety and prevent runtime errors.
 TypeScript was used to ensure type safety and prevent runtime errors.
     * Implemented logic using React hooks to conditionally display subsequent questions and tailor results based on user input.
     * Integrated with the Firestore database to store user inputs and dynamically filter the available results.
     * The form was integrated into the `/browse/` page, a primary entry point for users seeking providers.
 * **Location-Based Filtering:**
     * Leveraged GeoIP lookup via the user's IP address, integrated with Cloudflare's Geolocation API, to automatically identify the user’s location.
     * Developed a radius-based filter system using GraphQL queries to fetch data specific to the location.
 The `GetProvidersByRadius` GraphQL query was optimized with indexed fields in our database to ensure efficient retrieval of providers within the specified radius.
-Caching mechanisms were implemented at the Cloudflare level to reduce latency for frequently accessed location-based searches.
+Caching mechanisms were implemented at the Cloudflare level to reduce latency for frequently accessed location-based searches, **ensuring quick results for users in time-sensitive situations.**
     * Implemented a React-based custom component that dynamically updates the results as the user progresses through the form, with real-time filtering based on the selected radius.

     ```graphql